Surf's Up (film): Marketing

 To promote the film's release, surfboard wax bearing the film's logo and a rendering of Cody was given out at the 2006 San Diego Comic-Con.
-It was attached to Open Season, which came out on September 29, 2006.
+A trailer was attached to Open Season, which was released on September 29, 2006.
 On June 8, 2007, McDonald's issued eight Surf's Up toys in their Happy Meals for one month.
 In the Australian market, a few small plush characters of Cody, Lani, Chicken Joe, and Geek replace some of the toys in the US lineup.
-There was also a tie-in with the candy Air Heads which introduces a "New Wave" flavor (pineapple) and four collectible lenticular motion surf board shaped pieces.
-Build A Bear stores sold plush toys of the film's protagonist, Cody Maverick.
-Patrons could "build" their own Cody as well as dress him up in an array of surf-themed clothing and other accessories in Build A Bear workshops.
+There was also a tie-in with the candy Airheads which introduces a "New Wave" flavor (pineapple) and four collectible lenticular motion surfboard-shaped pieces.
+Build-A-Bear stores sold plush toys of the film's protagonist, Cody Maverick.
+Patrons could "build" their own Cody as well as dress him up in an array of surf-themed clothing and other accessories in Build-A-Bear workshops.
 They could also purchase Cody and accessories at the official site.
-Several plushes from Nanco intended for claw machines can also be found and purchased in varying sizes (from 6 inches to 11 inches to 17 inches).
+Several plushies from Nanco intended for claw machines can also be found and purchased in varying sizes (from 6 inches to 11 inches to 17 inches).
 Characters available: Cody, Lani, Tank, Geek, Big Z, Chicken Joe, and Reggie Belefonte.
 A rare set of larger (Geek measures 15 inches) and higher quality plushes had been made available at the premiere's after party.
-Won either through available games, or given away with gift sets for attendees.
-Cody, Lani, Arnold and Geek were created and so far no plans for the dolls to be sold commercially have appeared.
-A series of children's 100 piece puzzles are available as well depicting various characters and setups.
-Five inch waterproof plush tub toys released by Jakks Pacific in minimal quantities to most major retailers.
-Five characters were produced, including Cody, Tank, Big Z, Arnold, & Chicken Joe.
-Each character has an attached washcloth/surfboard, but sport questionable likenesses (and in the case of Chicken Joe, entirely off model, bearing more of a resemblance to Mikey).
-Along with the release of the film, a companion Surf's Up video game was released by Ubisoft for all the current video gaming systems on the market.
+These were won through available games or given away with gift sets for attendees.
+Cody, Lani, Arnold, and Geek were also created and there are no plans for the dolls to be sold commercially.
+A series of children's 100-piece puzzles are available as well depicting various characters and setups.
+Five-inch waterproof plush tub toys were released by Jakks Pacific in minimal quantities to most major retailers.
+Five characters were produced, including Cody, Tank, Big Z, Arnold, and Chicken Joe.
+Each character has an attached washcloth/surfboard.
+Along with the release of the film, a companion Surf's Up video game was released by Ubisoft for Windows, Mac OS X, PlayStation 2 and 3, Xbox 360, as well as the Nintendo GameCube and Wii.
 All versions of the game are the same with mild graphical differences, with only the Nintendo DS version changing the overall format.

 Home media

-Surf's Up was released on high-definition Blu-ray Disc, PSP UMD Video and DVD in the United States on October 9, 2007.
+Surf's Up was released on Blu-ray, UMD Video and DVD in the United States on October 9, 2007.
 The DVD and Blu-ray included two animated short films: The ChubbChubbs! and The ChubbChubbs Save Xmas, the latter of which premiered with this release.